Skull Cultist Interview

 Marc17 - Okay.
 Last time we talked, you mentioned something about the industrial scene in Vancouver.
 Is that something you can talk about?

-Weird Candle from the old days.
-And then you got older, not really old, 10 years ago.
-And then you got like, there's a bunch of other, you got bands like Frontline Assembly, of course.
-And you got Landscape Body Machine out of Victoria.
-And his bandmate Nome Electronic, Chris Peterson, is in Vancouver.
+Steve - Oh, the Vancouver industrial scene.
+There's some great acts on the Vancouver.
+Like we played with Doom Ritual Bastard in January.
+They're amazing.
+Dan’s stuff is great.
+There's like God Tongue, too.
+I think that's the same people from like Total Chroma and Wire Spine and Weird Candle from the old days.
+Okay, not really old– 10 years ago.
+And then you got like, there's a bunch of older legends, like you got bands like Frontline Assembly, of course.
+And you got Landscape Body Machine out of Victoria, but formerly from Vancouver.
+And his bandmate OHMelectronic, Chris Peterson, is in Vancouver.
 And Craig from Landscape Body Machine is a dear friend of mine in Victoria.
-But there's like, there's all these guys.
+But there's like, there's all these folks.
 Numb came from Vancouver.
 Unit 187's back.
 That's Chris Peterson doing Unit 187.
 You know, he's a great guy.

 Nina - They're on Metropolis.